nathanjhood/UBento/README.md

 The MS Store Ubuntu distro also contains quite a large stash of Bash completion helpers and scripts, covering many packages and libraries that are not actually to be found on the base install but which are still updated regularly at source (e.g., CMake), and the standard APT keyring which holds many outdated packages (e.g., NodeJs v.12...?), yet does not provide other common developer packages (e.g., Yarn) by default.

 Instead, we can pull Ubuntu-Minimal - Approx. 74mb - from a Docker container image, and launch that in WSL directly.
-Ubuntu-Minimal also has the ```unminimize``` command which rehydrates the install into the full server version of Ubuntu; from there, we can build a much more streamlined Ubuntu with fewer runtime dependencies and practically no Linux-side background service requirements of it's own (compare by running ```service --status-all```) and tailor the environment towards a full-powered development environment with full GUI/desktop support via an encrypted Windows X-Server, *and* with a much reduced storage footprint, a fully up-to-date package registry, and - in many cases, - highly improved runtime performances.
+Ubuntu-Minimal also has the ```unminimize``` command which rehydrates the install into the full "interactive login" version of Ubuntu; from there, we can build a much more streamlined Ubuntu with fewer runtime dependencies and practically no Linux-side background service requirements of it's own (compare by running ```service --status-all```) and tailor the environment towards a full-powered development environment with full GUI/desktop support via an encrypted Windows X-Server, *and* with a much reduced storage footprint, a fully up-to-date package registry, and - in many cases, - highly improved runtime performances.

 This will hopefully all get compiled into some sort of an interactive bash script... if time permits.
 Meanwhile, you can check the files provided here in the repo to get the idea - copying these simple bash scripts into the Ubuntu-Minimal docker distro and installing/running a few standard packages is all that is required to achieve the above goals of UBento.